 Car accidents are among the leading causes of sphenoid bone fractures and injuries.
 Most often, a collision is caused by the negligent actions of one or more drivers.
 A victim injured by a negligent driver may recover compensation for medical expenses, the costs of future treatment, lost income, property damage, and pain and suffering by filing a personal injury claim.
 Liability will be found when the defendant, often a driver, has breached their duty of reasonable care, and that breach caused the victim’s injuries and resulting damages.
 For example, a driver traveling well over the posted speed limit on a highway may strike another vehicle from the rear, causing that vehicle’s driver to hit the dashboard and suffer a sphenoid bone fracture.

 In Florida, car accident victims have four years in which to pursue a personal injury claim before it is barred.
-Consulting a knowledgeable attorney who can make sure that the proper evidence is collected and evaluated is important to ensure that your legal rights are maintained.
+Consulting a knowledgeable car accident attorney who can make sure that the proper evidence is collected and evaluated is important to ensure that your legal rights are maintained.